flrd/standardlastprofile/README.md

 ## About the data

-The standardlastprofile package contains one dataset called `load_profiles`.
-These profiles were created on the basis of a total of 1,209 individual customer load profiles, which were classified according to customer group, period of the year and day of the week.
+The standardlastprofile package contains one data-set called `load_profiles`.
+In total there are 9,504 observations of five

-Given a profile, a period and a day there are 96 x 1/4h-measurements in watts, based on a normalized annual consumption of 1.000 kWh.
-See vignette .. .
-In total the dataset contains 9,504 observations of five
 variables:

+- `profile`: one of 11 load profiles
+- `period`: one of ‘summer’, ‘winter’, ‘transition’
+- `day`: one of ‘saturday’, ‘sunday’, ‘workday’
+- `timestamp`: format ‘%H:%M’
+- `watts`: electric power

 ``` r
 str(load_profiles)